yulesxoxo/AdbAutoPlayer/docs/src/games/afk-journey.md

 - **excluded_heroes**:
   - Formations using any Hero listed here will be skipped.
-  - Adding a hashtag before a hero name will comment them out, effectively removing them from the exclusion list.
-  - Be cautious when modifying this list, as adding any hero without proper formatting may crash the app.
+  - Be cautious when directly modifying this list, as adding any hero without proper formatting may crash the app.
-  - To add new Heroes can also add the template directly in the `templates/heroes/` directory.

 ---